 7.3 Payment Terms.
 All amounts are due on the statement billing date or at the time of purchase.
+If any part of a month is included in the Term, then payment is due for the full month.
+Payments are due for any month on the same or closest date to the day you made your first monthly payment.
+If your payment fails on the due date, we will try to attempt to bill your card on file subsequent times.
 Subject to certain credit requirements as determined by us, we may let you pay amounts due under these Terms in arrears.
 If we let you to do that, you will make all of the payments due hereunder within thirty (30) days of the billing date of the statement.

 Unless you and us agree otherwise in writing, all fees due under these Terms are payable in United States dollars.
 Payment obligations can’t be canceled and fees paid are non-refundable.
 Subject to Section 7.4 (Fee Disputes), if you are overdue on any payment and fail to pay within fifteen (15) business days of a written notice of your overdue payment, then we may assess and you must pay a late fee.
 The late fee will be either 1.5% per month, or the maximum amount allowable by law, whichever is less.
 Subject to Section 7.4 (Fee Disputes) and following the overdue notice, we may also suspend our Services to your account until you pay the amount you are overdue plus the late fee.